prestidigitation/arch-linux-sysadmin/arch-general-recommendations.md

 - Change pacman status bar from default to Pac-Man eating dots
   - edit `/etc/pacman.conf`
   - under "# Misc options" section, uncomment "Color" and add the line "ILoveCandy"
+- Enable parallel downloads
+  - Find the following line in `/etc/pacman.conf` and uncomment it:
+    - `ParallelDownloads = 5`
+  - Alter the number based on internet speed.